Christy learned the art and science of cooking from her Southern kin. Her cooking secrets aren't secrets because she shares them freely.

 You wouldn't be far off the mark to think of beignets as square donuts with powdered sugar.
 Both beignets and donuts are fried pastries made from sweetened yeast dough.

 Naturally, it’s a little more complicated.
-Donut dough contains more eggs, which make them heavier than light, airy beignets.
+Donut dough contains more eggs, which makes them heavier than light, airy beignets.
 Donuts are often glazed or cream-filled.
 Beignet dough is simpler, and beignets are traditionally topped with nothing but powdered sugar, letting the beignet itself be the star of the recipe.

 Should You Use Cake Flour or All-Purpose Flour?